Why Are Your Toenails Falling Off? Causes, Treatment & When to See a Podiatrist

 What is the best way to care for a toe after the nail falls off?

-Keep the area clean and dry, apply an antiseptic, and cover with a bandage.
-Wear open-toed or roomy shoes to minimise pressure.
-Avoid picking at the nail bed.
-If you notice any signs of infection, see a podiatrist promptly.
+Keep it clean, dry and covered.
+Apply antiseptic and wear open-toed or roomy shoes to reduce pressure.
+Don’t pick at the nail bed.
+If you see signs of infection, see a podiatrist.

 Can fungal infections cause toenails to fall off?

 Yes.
-Advanced fungal nail infections (onychomycosis) can cause the nail to thicken, crumble, and eventually detach from the nail bed.
-If you notice yellowing, thickening, or a foul smell alongside nail separation, a podiatrist can diagnose and treat the fungal infection with antifungal therapy or laser treatment.
+Advanced fungal infections cause the nail to thicken, crumble and detach from the nail bed.
+If you notice yellowing, thickening or an unusual smell alongside nail separation, it’s worth getting assessed.
+Read more about what causes toenail fungus and explore your treatment options.

-Will my toenail grow back normally after falling off?
+Will my toenail grow back after falling off?

 Share This Post